 Every study I do must first be approved by a university Institutional Animal Care and Use Committee (or, IACUC).
 My work complies with all existing laws and regulations and the Ornithological Council's Guidelines for the Use of Wild Birds in Research.
 The labs, imaging facilities, and animal rooms where sparrows are housed are regularly inspected, and sparrows are monitored by researchers and vets to make sure they stay in good health and don’t lose too much weight in captivity.
 Research with wild birds also requires state and in some cases federal permits, which creates another level of oversight.

 Why bring wild birds into captivity?

 Wild animals experience stress in many situations, including escaping from predators, fighting rival birds for territories and mates, and surviving severe storms.
 Some of my current research focuses on one type of stressor that has direct implications for the conservation of endangered and threatened species - bringing birds into captivity.
 The transition from the wild to captivity is a strong psychological stressor, even if birds have unlimited food and water and large clean cages.
 I am trying to understand why this is, and why certain individuals do better in captivity than others.

 What do you do to the birds in your studies?

 To measure the animals’ responses, we take blood samples to measure hormones, keep track of the birds' weight, and observe their behavior using video recordings.
+Some birds are put to sleep using anesthesia and put into medical scanners (PET/CT).
+These are non-invasive ways to study the brain and body, and are techniques commonly used in people.
+While they are asleep, the birds are kept warm using heating pads, and after their scans are done they wake up within just a few minutes.
 To study receptors in the brain and body, we sometimes have to euthanize animals, which is done under anesthesia.

 Why did you do a study where you gave sparrows small skin punctures?